 New South Wales and Queensland law allow people in certain types of relationships to obtain restrictive orders against others when prescribed preconditions are met.

-In NSW, these orders are called Apprehended Violence Orders (AVO), and in QLD it called Domestic Violence Orders (DVO).
+In NSW, these orders are called Apprehended Violence Orders (AVO), and in QLD they are called Domestic Violence Orders (DVO).

 Although having one of these orders made against you is not a criminal offence if you are subject to one your life is completely controlled by the person in whose favour that order is made.
 If you are not careful, they can manipulate the system to their advantage.
 For example, it is quite common to hear stories of one party to a broken relationship seeking an order against the other so that he or she might gain custody of the children or sole occupancy of the family home.